uid/caesar-web/README.markdown

 ### Initialize Caesar

-First collect static assets:

-    cd /var/django/caesar
-    ./manage.py collectstatic

-Now initialize the database.
+Now, initialize the database.
 With the default settings_local.py file, the database is stored in a .sqlite3 file in fixtures/, so you can always delete that file and start this part over if things go wrong.

     ./manage.py syncdb         # say "no", don't create superuser yet ./manage.py migrate

+If you want to preload the database with test data do this:

+    ./manage.py loaddata fixtures/test_fixtures.json

-Create a superuser that will allow you to log in to Caesar with admin privileges:
+If you did NOT complete the previous step (preloading the database with test data), create a superuser that will allow you to log in to Caesar with admin privileges:

     ./manage.py createsuperuser

-Preload the database with test data:

-    ./manage.py loaddata fixtures/test_fixtures.json

 Finally, make sure the Apache server can write to the database: